Elly-L/main-shilingi-x/DEPLOYMENT.md

 3. **Supabase Errors**:
    - Verify that your Supabase project is properly set up
    - Check that the provided URL and anonymous key are correct
+   - Ensure that the Supabase client is initialized only when needed

 4. **Ethers.js Issues**:
    - If you see ethers.js-related errors, ensure package.json specifies version 5.7.2
+   - Check for any syntax that might be using v6 features

 ## Contact